 I’m not sure I can afford it

 You are investing in your life’s development.
 The insights you gain will be priceless.
 When you find a retreat that’s right for you, and you use the time away to re-align with your soul's purposes, and you will be able to return to everyday life as a more productive, more loving, more peaceful, better version of yourself.
 Isn’t that worth cutting out shopping splurges this year, or eating at home instead of at restaurants for a while?
 Or perhaps you need to to rent a room out in your home for extra income?

 However you need to save, save.
 I once left the country for 8 months on less than 4K.
 That extraordinary trip changed the entire course of my entire life.
 It may sound like an extreme example, but I’m not the only one with a story like that.
 Where there’s a will, there’s a way.
 So stop giving yourself excuses about money!

 My business/job may fall apart while I’m gone

-If your business or job falls apart because you leave town for a few days or a few weeks, ask yourself how solid your career really is to begin with.
-Take a good look at what needs to change in your professional life so that you are able to step away from time to time, as needed, for personal & spiritual growth.
+If your business or job falls apart because you leave town for a few days or a few weeks, take a good look at what needs to change in your professional life so that you are able to step away from time to time, as needed, for personal & spiritual growth.
 Start closing the gap between where you are now and where you'd like to be.

 I once encouraged a client to plan a trip around the world after his divorce; he had always wanted to travel, but his ex-wife never had.
 This client ran a very successful company that he had hadn’t stepped away from in over a decade.
-Once he took a deep breath and allowed himself to believe he could book an adventurous trip without his life falling apart, he took the plunge.
+Once he took a deep breath and allowed himself to believe that he could book an adventurous trip without his life & business falling apart, he took the plunge.
 London, Dubai, an African Safari…a princess in Tanzania even fell in love with him!!
 (True story!)
-My client returned completely new.
+He returned completely new.
 And guess what?
-His business was still going strong.
+His business was still going strong...

 I worry it might be selfish of me to leave my family/partner for a vacation on my own